Group B streptococcal infection: Prevention of GBS neonatal infection- Intrapartum Antibiotic Prophylaxis (IAP)

+Appropriate IAP in GBS colonized women should start as soon as possible once labour starts or the waters have broken.
+When the first dose is given at least 4 hours before delivery, the risk of neonatal infection is very small; moreover, when given between 2–4 hours before delivery the risk is only partially reduced.

 Penicillin-allergic women without a history of anaphylaxis (angioedema, respiratory distress, or urticaria) following administration of a penicillin or a cephalosporin (low risk of anaphylaxis) could receive cefazolin (2 g IV initial dose, then 1 g IV every 8 hours until delivery) instead of penicillin or ampicillin.

-If the woman has a severe allergy to beta-lactams then intravenous vancomycin (1 g every 12 hours) is recommended.
-Neither Clindamycin nor Erythromycin are recommended today because the high proportion of GBS resistance to erythromycin (up to 44.8%), Testing for penicillin allergy and can be helpful for all GBS carrying pregnant women and will cancel the frequent use of other antibiotics for GBS-EOD IAP.
+If the woman has a severe allergy to beta-lactams and the GBS isolated is susceptible to clindamycin then clindamycin is the recommended alternative.